Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Hojicha tea leaves on an isolated white background.

-Brewing: It can be brewed using boiled water or down to a temperature around 90°C (194°F) for 30 seconds to 1 minute, depending on personal preference.
-The tea leaves can be steeped multiple times, and subsequent infusions may have slightly different flavor profiles.
-In Japan, hojicha is often enjoyed both hot and cold.
+Brew it with water around 90ยฐC (194ยฐF) for 30-60 seconds, depending on personal preference.
+The tea leaves can be steeped multiple times, and subsequent infusions may have slightly different flavors.

 Jasmine